Baked Spaghetti (Squash) Casserole

 - Slice your spaghetti squash in half length wise.
 Scoop out the seeds and gooey center.
 Sprinkle with salt and pepper.
 Lay cut side down on a baking sheet.
 Bake for 40 minutes.
 You’ll know it’s done because the skin will give a little under pressure and the cut side (with the noodles) will have some browning.
 While your squash is baking move on to the next step.
 Once your spaghetti squash is cooked remove from oven and reduce oven temperature to 375 degrees.

-- Add ground beef and diced onion to large saute pan.
+- Add ground beef and diced onion to large sauté pan.
 Cook over medium to medium high heat until beef is browned.
-Once browned turn off heat.
+Add minced garlic and stir until golden, about one minute.
+Turn off heat.
 Add remaining meat sauce ingredients.
 Stir until well combined.

 - Scoop out 1 1/2 cups of the finished meat sauce and set aside.